Unleash/unleash-client-node/README.md

 unleash.on('warn', console.warn);

 unleash.once('registered', () => {
-  // Do something after the client has registered with the server api.
+  // Do something after the client has registered with the server API.
-  // NB!
-It might not have received updated feature toggles yet.
+  // Note: it might not have received updated feature toggles yet.
 });

 unleash.once('changed', () => {